SteffenAuer/DevToys.Extensions.NetworkTools/README.md

 This is my first extension for DevToys and also my first .NET/C# project, so please be kind to me ;).

 ## Installation
-Downlaod the nuget package either from
+1. Downlaod the nuget package from here: https://github.com/SteffenAuer/DevToys.Extensions.NetworkTools/pkgs/nuget/NetworkTools
+2. Follow instructions in DevToys app on how to install it.

 ### Future Plans
 - IPv6 support